Which network setup fits your profile?

 Conclusion

 There’s no universal answer to “which router should I get”.
-It depends on your threat profile, your technical knowledge, and your budget.
+It depends on your profile, your technical knowledge, and your budget.

 What applies to everyone: changing the default password on your router and switching DNS to a privacy-friendly resolver costs nothing and delivers immediate results.